 Check out this Video for Teaching Kids Can/Can’t

-Consider using this in your classes:
+Consider using this video in your classes to introduce this grammatical concept to kids.

-Like this Can/Can’t ESL Game?
+Do you Like this Can/Can’t ESL Game?

 If you like this ESL game for kids, then you’re going to love this.
 You’ll get an email filled with ESL games and activities, as well as teaching tips and other awesome stuff delivered straight to your inbox every few days.